decarvalhoe/trading-bot-open-source/README.md

 **Objective**: To set up the basic technical infrastructure

 - ✅ **Project Setup**: Repository, development tools, CI/CD
-- ✅ **Development Environment**: Docker, database, services
-- ✅ **Configuration Service**: Centralized parameter management

-*Result*: The technical infrastructure is operational and ready for development.

-### Phase 2: Authentication and Users (✅ Completed)
-**Objective**: To allow users to create accounts and log in securely

-- ✅ **Authentication System**: Registration, login, JWT security, MFA TOTP
-- ✅ **Profile Management**: Creation and modification of user profiles with entitlement-based masking
-- ✅ **End-to-End Documentation**: Consolidated OpenAPI specs and UX guides for a full onboarding path

-*Result*: Users can create secure accounts, activate their profile and prepare for MFA enrolment.

-### Phase 3: Trading Strategies (🔄 In Progress)
-**Objective**: To allow the creation and execution of trading strategies

-- 🔄 **Strategy Engine**: In-memory catalogue, declarative import and backtesting API
-- 🔄 **Market Connectors**: Sandbox adapters for Binance/IBKR with shared limits
-- 📋 **Order Management**: Persistence layer and executions history to be implemented

-### Phase 4: Monitoring and Analytics (📋 Planned)
-**Objective**: To provide tools for performance analysis and tracking

-- 📋 **Dashboards**: Real-time performance visualization
-- 📋 **Alerts and Notifications**: Customizable alert system
-- 📋 **Detailed Reports**: In-depth analysis of results

-## 🛠️ For Developers

-### Quick Start

 ```bash
 # 1. Clone the project